 Beaver and Gilbert are caddying at the golf club for a twosome comprised of Ken Langley and Art Howard respectively.
 Beaver overhears that they have a bet on the game.
 As Beaver is keeping score, he knows that what Mr. Langley is telling him to mark down is not always the correct number of strokes for a hole, shaving a stroke here and there, enough to win the match and the bet, the first time that Mr. Langley would have ever beat Mr. Howard.
 Beaver feels wrong about helping Mr. Langley cheat.
 That guilt that Beaver feels gets worse first when Mr. Langley provides Beaver with an exorbitant tip - which to him almost feels like a payoff for his silence - and second when he learns that the bet itself was not for some measly sum but rather $500.
 Beaver has to decide what to do in the matter, and if he decides to keep quiet whether his conscience will ever get the better of him.
 Written by

 Did You Know?

-The shadow of the camera and a crew person can be seen on Gilbert as he leaves the scene.
+The shadows of the camera and a crew person can be seen as Gilbert and Beaver leave the last scene on the golf course.
 See more